kungfuyou/starlink-apollo-server/README.md

 # Apollo tutorial

-This is the fullstack app for the [Apollo tutorial](http://apollographql.com/docs/tutorial/introduction.html). 🚀
+This app was built and debugged using the [Apollo tutorial](http://apollographql.com/docs/tutorial/introduction.html). 🚀

 ## File structure

 The app is split out into two folders:
-- `start`: Starting point for the tutorial
+- `client`: Front End Client runs on :3000
-- `final`: Final version
+- `server`: GraphQL server runs on :4000

 From within the `start` and `final` directories, there are two folders (one for `server` and one for `client`).